matrix-org/matrix-spec-proposals/proposals/4165-remove-own-power-level-on-deactivation.md

 This adds additional complexity to the account deletion process, but as this has the potential to mitigate the effects of certain attacks, it is deemed worth it.

-This also can cause issues where the deactived account is the only account able to moderate a room, meaning that the account cannot then be moderated by the server administrator, unlike now.
+This also can cause issues where the deactivated account is the only account able to moderate a room, meaning that the account cannot then be moderated by the server administrator, unlike now.

 ## Alternatives